BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

    ![Added PowerBI output to the Job](media/image13.png)

-  3.&nbsp;When you select **Authorize**, a pop-up window opens and you are asked to provide credentials to authenticate to your Power BI account.
+  3. When you select **Authorize**, a pop-up window opens and you are asked to provide lab credentials to authenticate to your Power BI account.
 Once the authorization is successful, **Save** the settings.

-  4.&nbsp;Click **Create**.

 ### Run the job
 Navigate to the **Overview** page of **Stream Analytics job** and select **Start**.
 It will take a minute or two for the job to get suceeded.
-Once it is succeeded, it would continuously read and process input events flowing in from your event hub.
-In our case, it is continuously calculating the average passenger count and writing it to a streaming dataset in Power BI.
+Once it is succeeded, it would continuously read and process incoming taxi ride data flowing in from your event hub.
+The job will the calculating the average passenger count and write it to a streaming dataset in Power BI.

 #### Create the dashboard in Power BI
 1. Go to [Powerbi.com](https://powerbi.com/) and sign in with your work or school account.
 If the Stream Analytics job query outputs results, you see that your dataset is already created (under “**Datasets**” you should be able to see ‘***nyctaxi***’)